 This year also saw Kickstart bring on board partners new partners, such as Movenpick, New Work SE, Energie 360, Roche, Holcim Switzerland, Nespresso and Canton de Vaud.

 The startups will also be able to engage with businesses in the area of Romandy, in Greater Zurich.

-A spin-off of Impact Hub Zurich, Kickstart is one of Europe’s largest zero equity innovation platforms, running a scale-up programme for high-growth startups.
+A spin-off of Impact Hub Zurich, Kickstart is one of Europe’s largest zero equity innovation platforms, running a scale-up program for high-growth startups.

-Its idea is to build bridges and bring together organisations such as startups, corporates, cities, foundations and universities.
+Its idea is to build bridges and bring together organizations such as startups, corporates, cities, foundations and universities.

 Each year, Kickstart brings up to 100 entrepreneurs to Switzerland to collaborate with key players to expand their projects, as well as accelerating internal innovation.